-Auto window tinting is a major vehicle upgrade that can make your car or truck look very sharp.
+Auto window tinting is a major vehicle upgrade that can give your car or truck a sleek, sophisticated look.
 As one of the most experienced window tinting businesses in the Nashville area, however, Accu Tint realizes that it’s also a big decision.
 Your car is your baby and we know that you don’t want to make a change that will decrease its value or get you in trouble with law enforcement.
-In an effort to make auto window tinting as painless as possible, we’ve addressed some of the most frequent concerns below.
+In an effort to make applying tinted films as painless as possible, we’ve addressed some of the most frequent concerns below.

 Can I Tint All The Windows In My Car Or Just The Back?